RaymondBalise/Covid19Americas/README.md

-# Covid19Americas
-COVID-19 in the Americas
+# Understanding responses to COVID-19 in the Americas

 This is the code that creates: http://www.obscontencovid.info/.

+## How we built the site?
 The entire site was built in R using:
 + shiny
     + shinythemes